Hyundai history and facts

-In 1947 this became the Hyundai Motor Group, which sounds like it produces cars, but in fact constructed heavy machinery and ran civil engineering projects.
+In 1947, this became the Hyundai Motor Group.
+This sounds like a carb production company.
+But in fact, it constructed heavy machinery and ran civil engineering projects.

-It took 20 years before Mr Chung formed the Hyundai Motor Company and oversaw its first car, the Cortina, which was launched a year later in collaboration with Ford.
+It took 20 years before Mr Chung formed the Hyundai Motor Company and oversaw its first car, the Cortina.
+This was launched a year later in collaboration with Ford.

-In 1975 Hyundai introduced its and South Korea’s first car, the Pony, following this with the Graneur, which was effectively a kit version of the Ford Granada.
+In 1975, Hyundai introduced its and South Korea’s first car, the Pony.
+Next came the Graneur, which was effectively a kit version of the Ford Granada.

 Aside from Ford, Hyundai established links with Kia, owning a 34% stake in the Corporation.
-Since 1992 it has been an official sponsor of the FIFA World Cup, reflecting its export reach to more than 190 countries worldwide.
+Since 1992 it has been an official sponsor of the FIFA World Cup.
+This reflects its export reach to more than 190 countries worldwide.

-- Hyundai’s stylised ‘H’ badge is a silhouette of two people shaking hands, member of the car maker’s staff and a satisfied customer.
+- Hyundai’s stylised ‘H’ badge is a silhouette of two people shaking hands.
+They're members of the car maker’s staff and a satisfied customer.

 - Hyundai was the first automaker to offer a 10-year or 100,000-mile warranty.

 - All employees at the company’s massive Ulsan plant, which churns out over 1.5 million cars a year, get a free lunch every single day.
 This honours a promise made by Chung Ju-Yung.